-Funding for the current personnel who perform similar work to that required to implement the FY2026 projects has been requested in the past.
+Funding for the current personnel who perform similar work to that required to implement the FY2027 projects has been requested in the past.
 All staff code each hour they work to the particular OHF grant which funds the particular project worked on.
 The personnel costs in each OHF grant are estimates only.
+We may hire new staff to implement work in northern MN.
 Any unused dollars budgeted for personnel and travel in a given grant will be shifted into contracts and materials budget categories to complete additional habitat work under that grant.